cybercryptio/d1-entityframework/documentation/api/CyberCrypt.D1.EntityFramework/PropertyBuilderExtensions/IsConfidential.md

 # PropertyBuilderExtensions.IsConfidential method (1 of 2)

-Marks a property as confidential and to be encrypted using Encryptonize.
+Marks a property as confidential and to be encrypted using D1.

 ```csharp
 public static PropertyBuilder<byte[]> IsConfidential(this PropertyBuilder<byte[]> property,